Waning storm Rina sparks Cancun flight chaos

 "There haven't been this many flights canceled from Cancun International airport since the H1N1 influenza in 2009," said Dario Flota, director of the Riviera Maya's tourist promotion trust, referring to the spring 2009 swine flu outbreak.

-Rina, still churning winds of up to 60 miles per hour (97 kph), was expected to keep weakening as it rakes the strip of resorts on the Yucatan known as the Riviera Maya, the Miami-based National Hurricane Center said.
+Rina, still churning winds of up to 60 miles per hour, was expected to keep weakening as it rakes the strip of resorts on the Yucatan known as the Riviera Maya, the Miami-based National Hurricane Center said.

 Local businesses were left stranded by the storm.